 Keeping our identities secure has never been more important.
 In fact, identity theft hit an all-time high in 2016, and it shows no signs of slowing.

-Identity Guard offers monitoring designed to shield customers against theft and protect their identities.
+Identity Guard offers monitoring designed to shield customers and help protect their identities.
 It offers some unique features that may help you to keep track of your identity and personal information, all for a small monthly fee.

 So, should you put your identity in the hands of this company?
 Let’s take a look at both the perks and drawbacks of signing up for Identity Guard.